lpzraf/flask-nasa-pic-of-the-day/README.md

-## Flask App Using one of NASA's APOD API
+## Flask App Using NASA's APOD API

 #### It fetches pictures of the day with image descriptions by a professional astronomer.